 Installing a high-efficiency HVAC system can really impact yearly utility bills.
 Homeowners will see drastic energy consumption changes, which can spell big savings.
 Depending on where you live, installing high-efficiency electric heating and cooling systems can cut nearly 50% of your energy usage.
 Comparatively, high-efficiency gas systems can cut up to 10% of your energy usage.
 These savings translate to an average 10%-30% reduction in yearly utility bills.
 Less energy consumed means less annual expense and a smaller carbon footprint.

 While it’s not always possible for a home to go entirely off the grid with solar panels, it may be possible to reduce your carbon footprint and lower your monthly utility bills.
 In recent years, solar panel technology has improved significantly, making this renewable energy source a viable option for homeowners across the country, regardless of the amount of sun your area sees each year.
 (Did you know solar panels can still work on cloudy days?
 They’re just slightly less efficient.)

 Solar panel installation can be a big project but ultimately worth the initial investment.
 Savings will vary depending on a lot of factors like your current utility rates, the size of your home and solar array, average weather in your area and your household energy—but tax credits and incentives can help supplement the initial installation cost.
-In some cases, it may also be possible to send excess energy production back to the grid for a monthly utility bill credit.
+In some cases, it may also be possible to install a grid-connected renewable energy system and send excess energy production back to the grid for a monthly utility bill credit.